-The purpose of this Attachment is to provide guidance as to the level of performance intended by the provisions of Chapter 5 as applicable to turbine-powered subsonic transport type aeroplanes over 5 700 kg maximum certificated take-off mass having two or more engines.
+The purpose of this Appendix is to provide guidance as to the level of performance intended by the provisions of this IS as applicable to turbine-powered subsonic transport type aeroplanes over 5 700 kg maximum certificated take-off mass having two or more engines.
 However, where relevant, it can be applied to all subsonic turbine-powered or piston-engine aeroplanes having two, three or four engines.
-Piston-engine aeroplanes having two, three or four engines which cannot comply with this Attachment may continue to be operated in accordance with Examples 1 or 2 of this Attachment.
+Piston-engine aeroplanes having two, three or four engines.
+Piston-engine aeroplanes which cannot comply with this Appendix may continue to be operated in accordance with Examples 1 or 2 of this Appendix.

-Note.- This Attachment is not intended for application to aeroplanes having short takeoff and landing (STOL) or vertical take-off and landing (VTOL) capabilities.
+This Appendix is not intended for application to aeroplanes having Short Take-Off and Landing (STOL) or Vertical Take-Off and Landing (VTOL) capabilities.